Deep Dive of OpenShift 4 Routers in On-Premise deployments

 Overview and Example Scenario

-In this example a OpenShift 4.5 UPI on top of Openstack is used.
+In this example, an OpenShift 4.5 UPI on top of OpenStack is used.

 Ingresscontrollers in On-premise deployments